What is a credit report?

 Experian (formerly TRW): (888) EXPERIAN (397-3742)

 Trans Union: (800) 916-8800

-These agencies may charge you up to $9.00, or more, for your credit report.
+These agencies may charge you $9.00, or more, for your credit report.

 Why is credit scoring used?

 Credit scoring is based on real data and statistics, so it usually is more reliable than subjective or judgmental methods.
 It treats all applicants objectively.
 This purportedly “objective” scoring method may or may not beneficial to all commercial loan applicants.
-Judgmental methods typically rely on criteria that are not systematically tested and can vary when applied by different individuals.
+Typically, judgmental methods rely on various criterion.
+These are not systematically tested and can vary when applied by different individuals.

 How is a credit scoring model developed?

 To develop a model, a creditor selects a random sample of its customers, or a sample of similar customers if their sample is not large enough, and analyzes it statistically to identify characteristics that relate to creditworthiness.
 The CRAs assign a weight to each of these factors.
 It is based on how strong a predictor it is of who would be a good credit risk.
 Each creditor may use its own credit scoring model, different scoring models for different types of credit, or a generic model developed by a credit scoring company.
 Under the Equal Credit Opportunity Act, a credit scoring system may not use certain characteristics like — race, sex, marital status, national origin, or religion — as factors.
 However, creditors are allowed to use age in properly designed scoring systems.
 But any scoring system that includes age must give equal treatment to elderly applicants.